n1xan/PerformanceTestingTraining/WebFundamentalsPractice.md

 4. Analyze the waterfall slope:

 5. What is considered most valuable content for the user?
+ - At what time is it displayed?
+ - What requests are executed prior to it?

 6. The critical requests path is: 1,2,3,..19